stangeqwq/astrobattles/README.md

 You receive a game over screen if you get hit by a random asteroid or the player exits the game arena.
 ![alt text](https://github.com/stangeqwq/astrobattles/blob/main/assets/GameOverAsteroid.png)

+Your score, name, and other data is saved through a python backend with mongoDB as the database.